-Product relations can be used to link products to each other, to either show proper replacement products, or products that complement each other.
+Product relations can be used to link products to each other.
+By using these links, you can enable your front ends to either show replacement products, or products that complement each other.

-ProductRelationTypes permission lets you influence what a user will be able to do with the product relations, view only for example.
-Permissions are managed from the Roles and rights chapter namely, from the functionalities card of a users role.
+ProductRelationTypes permission.
+These are managed from the Roles and rights chapter's functionalities card of a users role.

 Create product relation

-This is a relation between 2 products, but only works one way.
-So you have the primary (A) and the secondary product (B).
+So you have the Parent (A) and the Child (B).
 Product B replaces product A, but product A doesn’t replace product B. To make it even clearer, product A is a processor for a niche motherboard and product B is a processor that fits all types of motherboards.
-Also, when product A (as primary) is linked to product B (as related), then product B cannot be linked as primary to product A.

-Same as unidirectional, but works both ways.
-For example: Product 1 is a hook.
-If that is sold, you can advise Product 2 which is a fork and vice versa.
+For example: Product A is a hook.
+If it were to be sold out, you can advise product B which is a fork and vice versa.

 Stock replacing switch

-A switch On in the case of uni-directional relation would mean that the secondary product would be a suggested replacement to the primary product in instances where the primary product is out of stock.
-Further, the available stock for the secondary product would also show in the
+A switch On in the case of Parent-Child relation would mean that the child product will replace the parent product in instances where the parent product is out of stock.

 Invoiceable product relations

 It's possible to create a product relation type for the purpose of restitutions.
 This is best explained by means of an example: